Song-Kol Lake Pastures

 7. Day 7 Along the lakeshore

-8. Day 8 The last glance at the Song-Kol
+8. Day 8 The last glance at Song-Kol

-This is the day we fly back home.
-All companions are taken to the airport.
+This is the day we go home.
+All riders will be taken to the airport and leave Kyrgyzstan.

-The cook will be responsible for preparing the meals on the road.
-It is a typical shepherd diet: lots of meat and vegetables.
-The Kyrgyz cuisine is generally quite fattening and heavy, but very tasty nonetheless.
-We will draw water from the crystal clear springs.
+Meals will be prepared by a cook and local hosts.
+The diet is a typical mountain and shepherding one: lots of meat and vegetables.
+Kyrgyz cuisine is generally quite high in calories and fatty, but very tasty.
+We will draw water from crystal clear springs.

 Equipment